benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 <h4>Embedding files in binaries</h4>

-<p>The second, related draft design proposes a way to embed files (or
+<p>The other draft design proposes a way to embed files (or
 "static assets") in Go binaries and read their contents at runtime.
-This simplifies releases and deployments, as developers can simply copy around a large binary with no external dependencies (for SQL snippets, HTML templates, CSS and JavaScript assets for a web application, and so on).
+This simplifies releases and deployments, since developers can simply copy around a large binary with no external dependencies (for SQL snippets, HTML templates, CSS and JavaScript assets for a web application, and so on).
 As the document points out, there are already over a dozen third-party tools